ddworken/hishtory/README.md

 ### Querying

-There are two ways to interact with hiSHtory.

-1. Via pressing `Control+R` in your terminal.
+You can then query hiSHtory by pressing `Control+R` in your terminal.
 Search for a command, select it via `Enter`, and then have it ready to execute in your terminal's buffer.
-2. Via `hishtory query` if you just want to explore your shell history.
+Or just hit `Escape` if you don't want to execute it after all.

 Both support the same query format, see the below annotated queries: